jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_basics.rst

 However, it doesn't make much sense to have both an ingress object and a load balancer pointing to the same thing.
-Another service I could use was the `ClusterIP` which provides an ip internal to the cluster.
+Another service I could use is the `ClusterIP` which provides an ip internal to the cluster.
 This way we only have one entry point into minikube.

 .. code-block:: yml